Dave-R-GH/arma3-tools-linux-launchers/README.md

 - `P:` is an internal Proton project drive.
 Object Builder should save here.
 - `~/Arma3Work-Proton` links to the same project files from Linux.
-- `L:` maps to the Linux desktop for TexView imports and exports.
+- `L:` maps to the Linux desktop for TexView2 imports and exports.
 - `H:` maps to the Linux home directory.
 - `S:` maps to the Steam library's `steamapps` directory.